 Kids thrive on routines, doing the same thing every night acts as a prompt to the body and the mind that it’s time to sleep soon and beings to wind down.

 If you give your children snacks or supper, swap the sweets and chocolate for no-sugar cereal or some wholemeal toast.

 Ditch the blue light devices

 As you get closer to bed time, ideally an hour before, you want to ditch smartphones, tablets and TVs as they not only stimulate the brain and make children more awake, but the blue light from these devices suppresses the production of melatonin, a hormone which is responsible for the sleepy feeling and acts a prompt that we’re ready to sleep.

 Introduce a less physically stimulating game or activity (colouring, jigsaws) which will keep them entertained, but will also let their minds start to relax.

 Shortly before bed, a warm relaxing bath can signal that it’s time to start winding down.
-You can improve the effectiveness of your baths by adding some magnesium flakes or magnesium soak to the bath.
+You can improve the effectiveness of your baths by adding some Magnesium Flakes to the bath.
 Magnesium is known to help relax muscles and so is perfect for preparing the body for sleep.
 Alternatively, you could use a Sleep Lotion or Spray after the bath, which contain chamomile and lavender to help relax the mind.

-Once they’re out of the bath and dried, dim the lights, get dress into their pyjamas followed by brushing their teeth.
+Once they’re out of the bath and dried, dim the lights, get them dressed into their pyjamas, followed by brushing their teeth.

-Following this, pop them in bed and (still with dimmed lights) read them a story.
+Following this, put them in bed and (still with dimmed lights) read them a story.